 Decisions are reversed like a week after they’re made.
 What gives?

-If these sentiments are shared in your project team, odds are the entire project effort is struggling with a lack of clear roles and responsibilities.
-A RACI chart can be an excellent tool to help alleviate this issue.
+If these sentiments are shared in your project team, odds are the entire project effort is struggling because of a lack of clear roles and responsibilities.
+A RACI chart can be an excellent tool to help solve this problem.

-A RACI chart or matrix is a diagram that identifies the key roles and responsibilities against major tasks within a project.
-It serves as a visual of the role each person on a team is playing.
-Creating the chart is also an excellent exercise in balancing workload and establishing the decision-maker.
+A RACI chart, also known as a RACI matrix or RACI model, is a diagram that identifies the key roles and responsibilities of users against major tasks within a project.
+RACI charts serve as a visual representation of the functional role played by each person on a project team.
+Creating these charts is also an excellent exercise in balancing workload and establishing the decision-maker.

-Gartner states, “many important organizational initiatives begin without agreeing on decision authority.
+Gartner states, “Many important organizational initiatives begin without agreeing on decision authority.
 This oversight often becomes a painful discovery process—causing unneeded anxiety and frustration” (full report available to Gartner clients only).
-Kicking off a project effort by creating a RACI chart is one of the best possible ways to eliminate this painful discovery process.
+Kicking off a project effort by creating a RACI diagram is one of the best possible ways to eliminate this painful discovery process.

 RACI is an acronym for responsible, accountable, consulted, and informed.
-Each represents the roles and levels of involvement of an individual against the corresponding task/milestone.
+Each represents the roles and levels of involvement of a stakeholder against the corresponding task/milestone.
 Let’s dive into the definition of each term.